Thinking of Opening a Solo Spa?

 1. Start With a Business Plan That Works

-A business plan isn’t just paperwork-it’s your roadmap for success.
+A business plan isn't just paperwork-it's your roadmap for success.
 It clarifies your vision, helps you secure funding, and gives you direction when things get tough.
+Think of it as the GPS for your entire first year.
+Without one, you're making decisions based on gut feelings instead of data-and that gets expensive fast.
+For a step-by-step walkthrough, see our guide on writing a spa business plan that actually gets you clients.

 Key inclusions: